jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 The first argument to `socket_def_readable` is a [`sock*`](https://github.com/torvalds/linux/blob/master/include/net/sock.h#L346) but we can also cast it a [`inet_sock*`](https://github.com/torvalds/linux/blob/master/include/net/inet_sock.h#L195) (for some reason I find this works better to get the destination port.
 Also you can get the source port this way).

-By using `#include` to bring into scope definition of structs one can cast arguments in kprobes and then inspect the fields of the structs.
+By using `#include` to bring into scope definition of structs one can cast arguments in `kprobe`s and then inspect the fields of the structs.

 I had to convert the port from big to little endian.
 That is what the bit shifting is about.
 At the time of writing this blog these `bpftrace` operators are still undocumented.